-The included articles types were: research, research methods and reporting articles for The BMJ, and all article types for BMJ Open which only publishes research.
+We included: research and research methods and reporting articles for The BMJ, and original research and protocols for BMJ Open.
 The submissions were limited to first version manuscript submissions, and so exclude resubmissions.
-For the reviewers’ data the included articles types were: research and research methods and reporting articles.
-Statistical reviews were excluded as they are paid and so may have a different working hours pattern.
-Patient and public reviews were included for The BMJ but were a very small proportion.
+We excluded manuscripts transferred between the two journals to avoid double counting (2.0% for manuscripts and 1.7% for peer reviews).
+For the peer reviewers’ data we included reviews of: research, research methods and reporting articles and protocols.
+Reviews by The BMJ’s statistical advisers were excluded as they are paid and so may have a different working hours pattern (1.2%).
+They were excluded by SS using their names before the data were anonymised.
+Patient and public reviews were also excluded (0.4%).

-The variables were: the date and time of transmission (in Eastern Standard Time), the author/reviewer’s address (city, state and country), and the article type.
+The variables were: the date and time of transmission (in Eastern Standard Time), the submitting author’s/peer reviewer’s address (city, state and country), and the article type.
 Dates and times were transformed to local times by geocoding the addresses and then extracting the time zone.
-The geocoding was done using the Google Geocoding API and the R library “ggap” (4) and the time zones were added using the R library “geonames” (5).
-Some addresses were incomplete and could not be geocoded; these data were excluded (see online supplement).
+The geocoding was done using the Google Geocoding API and the R library “ggap” (12) and the time zones were added using the R library “geonames” (13).
+We excluded 0.2% of manuscripts and 5.0% of peer reviews with missing or incomplete address data as they could not be geocoded.

-To have sufficient data to examine differences between countries, we excluded countries with under 100 submissions or reviews.
+To have sufficient data to examine differences between countries, we excluded countries with under 100 manuscripts (3.3%) or peer reviews (2.1%).

 We used routinely collected data that was non-identifiable, hence ethics approval was not required.